davidclough/node/_documents/javascript-guide/javascript-guide.md

     <textarea rows="5" style="width:400px">...</textarea>

 > NOTE: When creating a custom jQuery plugin you should almost _always_ return a jQuery result.
 This will allow a call to another plugin to be chained on to the end of a call to yours, e.g. `$("selector").myPlugin1().myPlugin2()`.
 Returning `this` will return the result of the jQuery result which the plugin was called on.
 You would generally do that if your plugin performed some action on the results.
-If your plugin was more of a filter function it might return the result of an operation on this.
+If your plugin was more of a filter function it might return the result of an operation on `this`.
 For example, `$.fn.getActiveLinks()` might end in `return this.find("a.active");`.

 #### Overriding Existing Plugins
-You can change built-in plugins although you need to be careful and also avoid doing this within a publicly available library.
-The main thing to bear in mind is not to change the behaviour of the original plugins, mere augment them with something extra.
+You can change built-in plugins, although you need to be careful and also avoid doing this within a publicly available library.
+The main thing to bear in mind is not to change the behaviour of the original plugins, merely to augment them with something extra.

 The example below overrides jQuery's `addClass()` method.
 Firstly the _original_ method is saved.
-Within the plugin it is then called and its results are returned from the overridden version (it is essential that you do both these things).
-All the plugin is adding is the raising of a custom event to which some other piece of code can subscribe to.
+Within the newly-defined plugin it is then called and its results are returned from the overridden version.
+It is essential that you do both these things.
+All this plugin is adding is the raising of a custom event to which some other piece of code can subscribe to.

     var originalAddClassMethod = $.fn.addClass;
     $.fn.addClass = function () {
         // Execute the original method.
         var result = originalAddClassMethod.apply(this, arguments);

+        // Perform something extra.
         $(this).trigger("cssClassChanged");

-        // Return the original result.
+        // Return the result from the call to the original plugin. return result;
-        return result;
     };

 > NOTE: If you feel a need to redefine a built-in jQuery plugin make sure that you do not change its behaviour.
 You can add some additional actions but should always call the original plugin and return its result from your plugin.

-Of course alternative thing to do is give the plugin a different name.
+Of course, an alternative thing to do is give the plugin a different name.

 #### Deferred Object and Promises
 This has already been explained in an [earlier section](#tips-deferred-object).